Skip to content

 LENGTH

 Then it also has a little to do with the height of your child.
-A rule of thumb to start from is that the club should be to the nose without skates and to the chin with skates on.
-If you exaggerate in any direction, you may not be able to get and use the club's performance to 100%, regardless of which price model you have purchased.
+A rule of thumb to start from is that the hockey stick should be to the nose without skates and to the chin with skates on.
+If you exaggerate in any direction, you may not be able to get and use the stick's performance to 100%, regardless of which price model you have purchased.

 However, one size does not fit all.
-Those who are a little taller, play more often or maybe like to press shots may gravitate towards slightly longer and harder clubs, while if you are a little shorter, don't play as often or prefer fast & rapping shots may gravitate towards slightly shorter clubs with lower flex than their body weight.
+Those who are a little taller, play more often or maybe like to press shots may gravitate towards slightly longer and harder sticks, while if you are a little shorter, don't play as often or prefer fast & rapping shots may gravitate towards slightly shorter sticks with lower flex than their body weight.

 OTHER